MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_jsonvalue.md

 **Returns**: The current value if it is a double.

 ### GetBool function
-If the current value is an bool, return it.
+If the current value is a bool, return it.

-**Returns**: The current value if it is an bool.
+**Returns**: The current value if it is a bool.

 ### SerializeToString function
 Serialize the value and all children as a string.

-**Returns**: This json value and all children serialized as a string.g.
+**Returns**: This json value and all children serialized as a string.